Scholarship & Tuition Assistance

-- be able to attend camp for an entire 4 week session: June 22-July 18, 2014 OR July 20-August 15, 2014 and be accepted for attendance.
-Tuition assistance is not offered for our two-week sessions.
+- be able to attend camp for an entire 4 week session: June 28 - July 24, 2015 OR July 26 - August 21, 2015 and be accepted for attendance.
+Tuition assistance is not offered for our two-week or one-week mini sessions.
 Campers are not permitted to arrive late or leave early.

 - demonstrate financial need based on the application and most recent IRS tax return.